magicsandbox-ai/magicsandbox/packages/js/test/README.md

 See the [Magic Sandbox docs](https://magicsandbox.ai/?_app=magicsandbox.Docs) to learn more about Magic Sandbox.

+## Cost Warning

+Because there are costs associated with loading Apps on Magic Sandbox, there are costs associated with running tests.
+See the [Tests Cost Warning](#tests-cost-warning) and [Configuration Cost Warning](#configuration-cost-warning) sections below for more details.

 ## Usage

 Set up a folder structured like so: